 明後日の方向 consists of the two words, “明後日” and “方向” with one particle, “の” between them.
 The first word means “the day after tomorrow”, and the latter means “direction”.
 Therefore, as mentioned already, the whole phrase “明後日の方向” denotes “the direction towards the day after tomorrow”.

 “予想の斜め上を行く” is a synonym of 明後日の方向.
 Literally, it means “go up obliquely above one’s expectation”, and indicates that something is unexpected and off the wall.
 You can also use the word “想像” meaning “imagination” instead of “予想” meaning “expectation” used in this expression.

 Comparison between 明後日の方向 and 予想の斜め上

-Compared to 明後日の方向, 予想の斜め上を行く can be used for something either positive or negative, and it emphasizes that something is unique, bizarre and/or unexpected.
+Compared to 明後日の方向, 予想の斜め上を行く can be used for something either positive or negative, and it emphasises that something is unique, bizarre and/or unexpected.
 On the other hand, 明後日の方向 usually stresses that something is unreasonable and off the point.
-Another difference is that 予想の斜め上を行く sounds more like a slang and is usually used on the Internet.
+Another difference is that 予想の斜め上を行く sounds more like a slang word and is usually used on the Internet.

 I kicked the ball and it flied 明後日の方向に (in the unexpected direction)